PSRadavelli/dio-github-challenge/README.md

 - **Remove from Tracking:** Untrack changes with `git restore <filename>`.
 - **Clone Specific Branch:** Clone only a branch with `git clone -b branch_name --single-branch <repository_url>`.
   - Example: `git clone -b develop --single-branch https://github.com/PSRadavelli/webpack-study`

+## Add, Commit, and Push

+Now, let's dive into the fundamental steps of contributing to a Git repository:

+- **Add Changes to Staging Area:** Use `git add <filename>` to stage changes for the next commit.
+You can also use `git add .` to stage all changes.

+- **Commit Changes:** After staging, commit changes with `git commit -m "Your commit message here"`.
+This records your changes in the project history.

+- **Push Changes to Remote Repository:** Finally, use `git push` to upload your committed changes to the remote repository, making them accessible to collaborators.

 ## Stash It for Later